manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 In this chapter we will achieve the following goals.

-- Select an appropriate pre-installed container at Cloud9.
+- Select an appropriate pre-installed container on Cloud9.
-- Check node environment.
+- Check and upgrade node environment.
 - Setup basic project structure with Git.
 - Create testing strategies for your web app environment.

 ## Environment assumptions

-Our target platform is NodeJS.
+Our target platform is Node.js.
 We are assuming you are running a developer box on Cloud9.
 Read more about [Cloud9 code editor](https://manavsehgal.gitbooks.io/rapid-app-workflow/content/cloud9_code_editor.html).

-## Choose custom container
+## Choose custom container on Cloud9

 Start with a pre-configured container.
-Cloud9 offers choices of NodeJS, custom Ubuntu, HTML5, and Meteor stacks for NodeJS development.
+Cloud9 offers choices of Node.js, custom Ubuntu, HTML5, and Meteor stacks for Node.js development.

 We choose custom Ubuntu stack.
 This starts us with a blank file structure and basic target platform pre-installed.